DO YOU QUALIFY TO CLAIM MONEY FROM A CLASS ACTION LAWSUIT?

 Consumer class actions allow those affected by product defects or violations of consumer protection laws to seek compensation for the alleged wrongdoing.

-A number of national consumer class action lawsuits exist, and you may be owed compensation if you too were affected and you file your claim to add your story about what happened and your name to participate.
+A number of national consumer class action lawsuits exist, and you may get compensation if affected and you file your claim to add your story about what happened and your name to participate.

 EMPLOYMENT CLASS ACTIONS